Welcome to the Plant Ecology Lab at the University of Cape Town!

 Samukelisiwe Msweli

-PhD candidate mapping landscape flammability in the Cape Floristic Region by linking flammability metrics from experimental burns with plant traits and trait maps from imaging spectroscopy.
+PhD candidate mapping landscape flammability in the Cape Floristic Region by linking plant level flammability metrics from experimental burns with plant traits and trait maps from imaging spectroscopy.

 Áine